-Department of Water Supply Announces New Small Meter Replacement Project
+Department of Water Supply New Small Meter Replacement Project

-The Department of Water Supply will be starting a Small Meter Replacement project aimed at upgrading aging water meters within the County water system.
-The project is expected to last for four years and will replace an estimated 26,000 water meters that are 2” or less in size.
+In June 2020 the Department of Water Supply began its Small Meter Replacement project aimed at upgrading aging water meters within the County water system.
+The project, which is expected to last for four years, will replace an estimated 26,000 water meters that are 2” or less in size.
 Professional Meters, Inc. (PMI) has been hired by the department to install the meters.

 PMI will also be installing new cellular transponders on all small water meters.
 These new transponders will allow the Water Department to read customer water meters remotely by using existing cell tower infrastructure and will also allow customers to create an on-line account (“EyeOnWater”) and view their own water usage in real time over the internet.
-Information on how to sign up for this new EyeOnWater feature will be forthcoming soon!
+Information on how to sign up for this new EyeOnWater feature is listed on the DWS website.

-Year One of the project is slated to begin in mid-June 2020 with work scheduled to be completed by November, 2020.
-The project will start in the Waikapu area and eventually encompass all of Wailuku, including Waihe’e - Waiehu, and also Paia.
+Year One of the project began in mid-June 2020 and work is scheduled to be completed by April, 2021.
+The project started in the Waikapu area and encompasses all of Wailuku, including Waihe’e - Waiehu, and also Paia and portions of Kula.
 Customers in these areas will be notified in advance by mail of the proposed work in their area.
-Following is the proposed schedule for Year 1:
+Following is the current schedule for Year 1:

 |AREA||START MONTH||END MONTH|